Today, online buyers expect to get help in real time.

 With live chat agents, the sky is the limit.
 Especially with talented and communicative people who know how to push the right buttons and connect with customers.

-Live chat allows you to have a real-time conversation with a real person, which means that customers receive highly personalized service.
+Live chat allows you to have a live conversation with a real person, meaning customers receive highly personalized service.
 You can get to know them on a personal level and understand their unique needs.
-Additionally, some solutions have a customer info panel with their browsing and order history.
-This way, you can provide them with the best possible assistance and get much more out of customer service interactions.
+Additionally, some live chat solutions have a customer info panel with their browsing and order history.
+This way, you can provide them with the best possible assistance and get much more out of customer interactions.

 5. Ease of implementation